An introduction to the history of graphic design

 The world’s earliest known printed book (using woodblock printing), the Diamond Sutra of 868, shows the widespread availability and practicality of paper in China.

-We will continue to explore the developments following the invention of paper in our next post.
+We will continue to delve into the advancements that unfolded in the wake of the invention of paper in our next post.

 Subscribe to get notified of new posts